St Mary's Church, Belfast: History

-In the census of 1782, there were only 365 Catholics recorded living in Belfast.
+In the census of 1782, 365 Catholics were recorded as living in Belfast.
 Following a collection from the local Church of Ireland and Presbyterian congregations, funds were donated to the building of St. Mary's Church.

 The first Mass was celebrated on 30 May 1784 - a Sunday - by Father Hugh O’Donnell, the first Parish Priest of Belfast.
 In the opening ceremony, a company of the Irish Volunteers, led by Waddell Cunningham, lined the chapel yard and escorted Father O'Donnell into the building.

 In 1813, the church's pulpit was donated by the Anglican Vicar of Belfast, Canon Turner, continuing the positive relationship between the Roman Catholic church and the local Protestant congregations.
-Later, in 1815, St. Patrick's Church was built to accommodate the growing Catholic population of the city.
+Later, in 1815, the first St. Patrick's Church was opened to accommodate the growing Catholic population of the city.

-As Belfast's Catholic population grew after the famine, the church was deemed too small and thus architect John O'Neill was contracted to design a church big enough for the burgeoning congregation.
+As Belfast's Catholic population grew after the famine, St. Mary's was deemed too small and thus architect John O'Neill was contracted to design a church big enough for the burgeoning congregation.

+1868 Reconstruction

+Although he was originally contracted to improve the pre-existing church, John O’Neill's Romanesque design required the effective rebuilding of the late-18th century chapel.
+The completed church, which largely remains in place despite later internal changes, was brought forward to the street line and a smaller sexton's house from the 18th century was demolished.

-Although none of the original church can be seen, in 1868 the church was enlarged and renovated into a new Romanesque style building.
-The principal changes in this enlargement were the addition of five bays, a porch, a ninety feet high tower the very distinct apsidal sanctuary: the building was brought forward to within a few feet of street, entailing demolition of sacristan's cottage.
+In addition to the distinctive red brick Romanesque-style gabled front, the most significant changes in this effective reconstruction were the addition of five bays, a porch, a ninety feet high tower and the very distinct apsidal sanctuary.